ngi-nix/opaque-sphinx/README.md

 * [securestring](https://github.com/dnet/pysecstr): a Python library to clear "the contents of strings containing cryptographic material"
 * [qrcodegen](https://github.com/nayuki/QR-Code-generator): a QR Code generator library for multiple languages
 * [pwdsphinx](https://github.com/stef/pwdsphinx): Python bindings for libsphinx.
-  * Dependencies: libsphinx, pysodium, securestring, qrcodegen
+  * Dependencies: equihash, libsphinx, pysodium, securestring, qrcodegen
 * [androsphinx](https://github.com/dnet/androsphinx): an Android app wrapping libsphinx.
-  * Dependencies: libsodium, libsphinx
+  * Dependencies: equihash, libsodium, libsphinx
 * [zphinx-zerver](https://github.com/stef/zphinx-zerver): a server implementation in Zig.
-  * Dependencies: BearSSL, libsphinx, zig-toml
+  * Dependencies: BearSSL, equihash, libsphinx, zig-toml

 Note: The androsphinx readme suggests to use ``qrencode`` to generate a QR code that is used to configure the phone.
 Similarly, pwdsphinx' readme suggests ``qrcodegen``.
 These tools fulfill the same task.